Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Private Col As New Collection

 The second declaration is a Collection Object with the Object name Col, and the usage of the New keyword in the declaration creates an Instance of the Collection object in memory.
-If you are not familiar with Collection Object please go through the following Links to learn the Basics of this Object:
+If you are not familiar with the Collection Object, please go through the following Links to learn the Basics of this Object:

 1. MS-Access and Collection Object Basics